oracle/pgql-lang/pages/pgql-1.2-spec.md

 The following are the changes since PGQL 1.1:

-### New features since PGQL 1.1
+### New features in PGQL 1.2

-The new features in PGQL 1.2 are:
+The new features are:

  - [Shortest path finding](#shortest-path) and [Top-k shortest path finding](#top-k-shortest-path).
  - [Scalar subqueries](#scalar-subqueries).